jeffatoptics/jeff-minima/header1.md

 - update readme doc

+### 2022-05-04

+- update post template to display category names and links in each post page.

-- ✅ minima is finished
+- [x] minima is finished